-- Jonsson groups (every proper subgroup is of strictly smaller cardinality) at arbitrarily large cardinalities (this solves some questions which are at least 60 years old, the solution also proves the infinitary edge orbit conjecture of Babai, see here);
+- Jonsson groups (every proper subgroup is of strictly smaller cardinality) at arbitrarily large cardinalities (the question as to the existence of such groups probably dates back at least to the 1960s, the solution also proves the infinitary edge orbit conjecture of Babai, see here);

 - (w/ Saharon Shelah) many infinite groups which can only act on a metric space by bounded orbits (see here, for locally indicable examples see here);

 - an isomorphism between the fundamental group of the harmonic archipelago and that of the Griffiths double cone (this resolves a 20-year-old conjecture of J. W. Cannon and G. R. Conner, see here);

 - a topological space which is “just barely connected” and satisfying some other strange properties (see here);

 - groups which are freely indecomposable, whose subgroups of smaller cardinality are free, but whose abelianization is free and of maximum possible rank (see here);

 - a model of ZF + [ultrafilter lemma] in which there is a metric space which is not paracompact (the axiom of choice implies that no such space exists; this answers a question of Good, Tree, and Watson from the 1990s; see here);

 - a model of ZF + [dependent choice] in which there is a torsion-free abelian group which is not bi-orderable (the ultrafilter lemma implies that no such group exists, see here).